uport-project/specs/flows/verification.md

 `me.uport:add?attestations=eyJ0eXAiOiJKV1QiLCJhbGciOiJFUzI1NksifQ.eyJp...`

+The attributes `redirect_url` and `callback_type` can also be appended to the URL as encoded query parameters to specify how you want the response and control returned.
+For more details see [Messages](./index.md#json-web-token).

 ## Client Callback

 The client app MAY include a URL where the response is returned from the user.
 This can be a HTTPS URL or a custom app URL which receives the response.
 The callback is strictly optional and is mainly used if you need to acknowledge in your UX that the attestation has been received.